Ghent University Library

-Ghent University Library (Universiteitsbibliotheek Gent) is located in the city of Ghent, Belgium.
-It serves the university community of students and scholarly researchers.
+Ghent University Library (Universiteitsbibliotheek Gent) is a university library located in the city of Ghent, Belgium.
+It serves the Ghent University community of students and scholarly researchers.

 History

 After Ghent University was founded in 1817, books confiscated by the state during the French period were given to the university.

-In 1942 the Book Tower (Boekentoren) was opened, located next to the Blandijn, which houses the Faculty of Arts and Philosophy.
+In 1942, the Book Tower (Boekentoren) was opened, located next to the Blandijn, which houses the Faculty of Arts and Philosophy.
 Designed by Henry van de Velde, it has since been the chief architectural feature of the library.

 The library has evolved in recent years, focusing on decentralization and networking rather than a central facility.
-Some collections of books are to be found in the faculty libraries; but some books are conventionally gathered together in the University library.
+Some collections of books are to be found in the faculty libraries; but some books are conventionally gathered together in the university library.

 Digitization

 A range of electronic resources are available within the UGent network as part of a digital library.
 The Library has also joined with the Google Books Library Project in digitizing books to be made more widely accessible online.